DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - The primary purpose of Kerberos is authentication, since it allows users to prove their identity.
     - Kerberos requires computer times to be within 5 minutes of each other
     - The purpose of Kerberos is authentication; Kerberos offers a single sign-on solution for users and protects logon credentials
+    - Kerberos supports SSO in a single organization (not federation)
     - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system
     - After users authenticate and prove their identity, Kerberos uses their proven identity to issue tickets, and user accounts present these tickets when accessing resources
     - Kerberos version 5 relies on symmetric-key cryptography (AKA secret-key cryptography) using the Advanced Encryption Standard (AES) symmetric encryption protocol